-Current Parcel Number (County) Street Address Year Built Property Description Recommended UDSH Rating and NRHP Eligibility Photograph 00-0034-0737 ?
-9811 South 4500 West ca. 1920 One-story, single-family, Ranch type residence exhibiting elements of the Ranch NC (Duchesne) Northeast of the intersection of South 4500 West and West 10000 South ca. 1960 (General) style.
+Current Parcel Number (County) Street Address [] Year Built Property Description Recommended UDSH Rating and NRHP Eligibility Photo 00-0034-0737 ?
+9811 South 4500 West ca. 1920 One-story, single-family, Ranch type residence exhibiting elements of the Ranch NC and the second se (Duchesne) Northeast of the intersection of South 4500 West and West 10000 South ca. 1960 (General) style.
 The foundation is constructed of formed concrete.
 Exterior cladding is red brick veneer with vinyl siding in the gable ends.
-The side-gable roof is clad with corrugated Not eligible Approximately 3 miles south of Myton, Utah metal.
-Alterations include new windows and doors.
-A Carto Two additions have been made to the house, including an attached garage.
+The side-gable roof is clad with corrugated Not eligible metal. and all the Approximately 3 miles south of Myton, Utah Alterations include new windows and doors. otan Two additions have been made to the house, including an attached garage.
 One non-contributing outbuilding and seven contributing outbuildings were observed including the original ca. 1920 front-gable house.
 It is clad in stucco with a wood shingle roof.

 00-0009-5335 ?
-4365 West 10000 South ca. 1975 Two story, single family.
-Split Entry with Corage type dwelling sybiliting Split Entry EC (Duchesne) East of the intersection of South 4500 Ca. 1975 Two-story, single-family, Split Entry with Garage type dwelling exhibiting Split Entry (General) style.
-Foundation is constructed of formed concrete, and the exterior cladding is NRHP Criterion A West and West 10000 South tan brick veneer and vertical wood board.
+4365 West 10000 South ca. 1975 Two-story, single-family, Split Entry with Garage type dwelling exhibiting Split Entry EC and the second se (Duchesne) East of the intersection of South 4500 West and West 10000 South (General) style.
+Foundation is constructed of formed concrete, and the exterior cladding is tan brick veneer and vertical wood board.
 The low-pitch side-gable roof is clad with composite shingles.
-Approximately 3 miles south of Myton, Utah No discernable alterations observed, although the windows may be new.
-97 One non-contributing outbuilding was observed.
-A MA
+NRHP Criterion A - 200 Approximately 3 miles south of Myton, Utah No discernable alterations observed, although the windows may be new.
+Park One non-contributing outbuilding was observed.